kannans/rails7_redis_fly_io/README.md

 ### How to Do Custom Domains With Fly?

 ```
-flyctl ips list -a <appname>` #to get the IPv4 and IPv6 addresses.
+flyctl ips list -a <appname> #to get the IPv4 and IPv6 addresses.
 flyctl certs create -a <appname> example.com
 ```

-You can direct traffic to kannans.dev by:
+You can direct traffic to example.com by:

 1: Adding an A record to your DNS service which reads

-    A @ 137.66.54.104
+    A @ xxx.xxx.xxx.104

 You can validate your ownership of kannans.dev by:

 2: Adding an AAAA record to your DNS service which reads:
+    `AAAA @ 2a09:xx:xx::xxxx